kueilaramos/Getting-started-solving-common-issues-with-data-using-pandas/README.md

 The goal was to do the following: rename the variables columns, handling missing values and handling data types.

-you can find the medium here https://medium.com/p/f16dfeab0d32/edit
+you can find my medium page about the explanation here https://medium.com/p/f16dfeab0d32/edit